Merkel successor calls SPD coalition partners selfish | DW | 08.12.2019

 However, after Esken and Walter-Borjans walked back some of their strongest comments condemning the coalition, the government is likely safe for now.

-However, Kramp-Karrenbauer has rejected a number of points that the SPD has asked the coalition to reconsider.
-She has said that expert committees, not politicians, should offer advice about minimum wage.
+Nonetheless, Kramp-Karrenbauer has rejected a number of points that the SPD asked the coalition to reconsider.
+She said that expert committees, not politicians, should offer advice about minimum wage.
 She also cited the coalition's September agreement about climate policy — criticized by many as lacking ambition — as a commitment that the party had only recently made.

 es/rc (AFP, Reuters)